WIMNZhao/TS_Enhanced/README.md

 `python ./src_multiprocess/ts_main.py input.json`

 Note that there is a multiprocessing overhead.
 If time_for_scoring_single_compound * num_per_cycle / nprocessses > e.g., 0.1 s, there is a gain from multiprocessing.
+It scales linearly for docking!

 ### Parameters